phakhruddin/phakhruddin/README.md

 🧩 Previously managed infrastructure for a large-scale observability platform, processing over 1.4PB of logs daily, with a focus on automating workflows to drive cost optimization, ensure compliance, and maintain reliability at scale.
 🐝 Currently exploring eBPF to deepen my knowledge of low-level observability, performance tracing, and kernel-level telemetry in modern cloud-native environments.
-🚀 Now helping orchestrate enterprise systems that support the launch and operation of next-generation satellites, building resilient ERP and manufacturing platforms in the cloud to keep complex supply chains and production lifecycles in sync with orbital ambitions.
+🚀 Now helping orchestrate enterprise systems that support the launch and operation of next-generation LEO satellites, building resilient ERP and manufacturing platforms in the cloud to keep complex supply chains and production lifecycles in sync with orbital ambitions.

 ---